meshery/meshery/docs/pages/installation/aks.md

 ## Access Meshery UI

-To access Meshery's UI via port-forwarding, please refer to the [port-forwarding](/services/port-forward) guide for detailed instructions.'s UI via port-forwarding, please refer to the [port-forwarding](/services/port-forward) guide for detailed instructions.
+To access Meshery's UI, please refer to the [instruction](/reference/mesheryctl/system/dashboard) for detailed guidance..